spencerccf/app_settings/README.md

 import 'package:app_settings/app_settings.dart';
 ```

+## Platform Specifics
+The following setting options available on both iOS and Android: openWIFISettings, openLocationSettings, openSecuritySettings

+### iOS
+All three options open the current 'app' settings section if there are settings defined.
+If no current settings are defined for the app the iPhone Settings Screen will be displayed.

+### Android
+Each option will open and display the exact corresponding screen: WIFI, Location, or Security

+## Example
 Example implementation using a raised button 'onPressed' event.

 ```dart
 Widget build(BuildContext context) {